lambdaacademy/2015.01_elixir/README.md

 1. Install dependencies with `mix deps.get`
 2a.
 Start Phoenix router with `mix phoenix.server`
 2b.
 You can also start Phoenix with interactive Elixir shell `iex -S mix phoenix.server`
-3. Configure [Database Settings](https://github.com/gogogarrett/phoenix_crud/blob/master/lib%2Fphoenix_crud%2Frepo.ex) to use your local postgres enviorment.
+3. Configure Database Settings in `config/config.exs` to use your local postgres enviorment.
 4. Run the migrations `mix ecto.migrate PhoenixCrud.Repo`
 5. Enjoy.